- Prices between £1849 - £1899

 - Fly into and out of Amman International Airport (AMM).

 - Flights into Jordan can arrive at rather unsociable hours, so don’t worry if your flight arrives at around midnight on day 1 as you’re likely not the only one and this is why we have no plans for the first day the adventure.

 - Hotels in Jordan are not quite as flash as we would hope.
 This adventure sees you stay in a variety of comfortable city hotels and more rustic lodgings with amazing views.
 Please be aware that our desert accommodation have basic facilities.

-- Canyoning in Wadi Mujib is a seasonal activity which is only open from 1st April to 31st October.
-Please note that the activity may be cancelled due to bad weather.
+- Canyoning in Wadi Mujib is a seasonal activity, running from 1st May to 31st October.
+Please note that the activity may also be cancelled due to bad weather.

-- For trips that miss out on this adventure, we have another awesome plan which includes seeing Mount Nebo and the ridiculously warm waterfall at Ma’in Hot Spring.
-For more information please give us a call.
+- For trips that miss out on this adventure, our back-up plan includes seeing Jerash, Jordan’s largest Roman site, and one of its most fascinating.
+For more information, please give us a call.